Rafael-Dev-21/Rafael-Dev-21/README.md

 - :telescope: I'm looking for jobs.

-- :seedling: I'm designing a new programming language.
+- :seedling: I'm developing a game.

 - :zap: In my free time, I read articles about computer science and math.